 memcached -V

-This command will display the installed Memcached version, confirming the successful installation from the source code.
+This command displays the installed version, confirming a successful source compilation:

 sudo nano /etc/systemd/system/memcached.service